 Combine cocoa powder, sugar, salt, and heavy cream in a mixing bowl or bowl of a stand mixer.
 Beat, using the whisk attachment, electric beaters, or a whisk, until dry ingredients are evenly incorporated and cream forms soft peaks.

 Combine hot coffee, Frangelico, and simple syrup in a prewarmed mug.
 (You can prewarm it by pouring hot water into it, letting it stand for 1 minute, then draining.)
 Using a spoon, dollop whipped cream on top of coffee and top with a dusting of cocoa powder.
 Serve right away.
-(Note that you may have more whipped cream than the mug can accommodate; feel free to add more as you drink, or use some for the next round.)
+(You may have more whipped cream than the mug can accommodate; feel free to add more as you drink, or use some for the next round.)

 To make a 2:1 simple syrup, combine 1/2 cup (120g) granulated sugar with 1/4 cup (60ml) water in a small saucepan.
 Heat over medium heat, stirring, until sugar is fully dissolved.
-In these recipes, you can add the syrup hot, since the drinks are hot; any extra can be stored in the refrigerator up to 3 months, and often longer.
+In these recipes, you can add the syrup hot, since the drinks are hot; any extra can be stored in the refrigerator for up to three months, and often longer.